Bayesian luminosity function estimation in multi-depth datasets with selection effects: A case study for $3<z<5$ Lyman

 Following this procedure, a total of $212$ LAEs have been extracted and confirmed.
 For each confirmed emitter, the redshift is determined from the peak of the Ly$\alpha$ emission line in the spectrum.
 In cases where a double-peaked profile is present and no non-resonant line is detected, the red peak is used to assign the redshift.
-We then estimate the total flux of the Ly$\alpha$ line.
-LAEs can be decomposed into a bright compact core and a faint, diffuse halo \citep[e.g.,][]{Wisotzki2016, Leclercq2017}.
+We then estimated the total flux of the Ly$\alpha$ line.
+LAEs can be decomposed into a bright compact core and a faint, diffuse halo \citep[e.g.][]{Wisotzki2016, Leclercq2017}.
 As a result, the flux obtained directly from the segmentation map typically underestimates the total flux, as it misses the faint extended emission in the outskirts of the halos.
-To this end, we adopt a curve-of-growth (CoG) approach using circular apertures centered on each source \citep{Fossati2021}.
-We apply this technique on pseudo-NB images, obtained by collapsing the datacube within $\pm 15\,\text{\AA}$ around the source redshift.
+To this end, we adopted a curve-of-growth (CoG) approach using circular apertures centred on each source \citep{Fossati2021}.
+We applied this technique to pseudo-NB images, obtained by collapsing the datacube within $\pm 15\,\text{\AA}$ around the source redshift.
 The total flux of each object is then defined from the analysis of the cumulative CoG profile.
 This procedure is performed interactively, by inspecting CoG diagnostic plots to ensure that the measured flux is indeed dominated by the LAE emission.
-In a few cases, where necessary, we mask artifacts, residuals, or the edges of the field by limiting the apertures or the pseudo-NB accordingly.
-As a final step, we compute the luminosity from the fluxes using the luminosity distance at the redshift of the LAE within our cosmological model, after correcting for Milky Way dust extinction using the calibrated extinction map by \citet{Schlafly2011} and applying the extinction law by \citet{Fitzpatrick1999}.
+In a few cases, where necessary, we masked artefacts, residuals, or the edges of the field by limiting the apertures or the pseudo-NB accordingly.
+As a final step, we computed the luminosity from the fluxes using the luminosity distance at the redshift of the LAE within our cosmological model, after correcting for Milky Way dust extinction using the calibrated extinction map by \citet{Schlafly2011} and applying the extinction law by \citet{Fitzpatrick1999}.